Freshwater whitefish: Taxonomy

+Two fossil genera (Beckius David, 1946 and Parastenodus David, 1946) are also known, both only from isolated scales from the Late Eocene or early Oligocene Kreyenhagen Shale of the San Joaquin Valley, California.

 Niche

 In their ecosystems, whitefish tend to be some of the largest fish and occupy niches as benthic predators.
 The recent invasion of several invasive species, including the sea lamprey and zebra mussels, has begun to pose a threat to the whitefish population by disrupting historic ecological relationships and prey distribution.
 This has been exacerbated by other changes to their habitat such as changes in land use, climate change, and the introduction of outside nutrients through runoff.

 Whitefish as food

 Freshwater whitefish is known for its mild flavor and high omega-3 fatty acid content.
-It is generally favored by those who dislike stronger fishy taste and is a common choice for fish fries.
+It is generally favored by those who dislike stronger fishy taste.
 Lake whitefish is one of the most commonly consumed varieties of freshwater whitefish.
 It is especially popular in the Great Lakes region, where it can frequently be found, usually grilled or fried, as a popular offering in many restaurants.
 Smoked whitefish is locally produced as well.
 Many freshwater whitefish species have also made up an important component of the traditional diets of many indigenous people who have historically inhabited its range.
-Other varieties of smoked freshwater whitefish are sold in delicatessens and eaten as part of Ashkenazi Jewish cuisine, either filleted or made into whitefish salad.
+Smoked whitefish is sold in American delicatessens, especially those specializing in Jewish cuisine, either filleted or made into whitefish salad.